Easy ways to support your immune health - tips from Chinese medicine

 Strengthen your body’s resistance against minor infections with immunity supporting Chinese herbs.
 Astragalus is one of the most important immune herbs in TCM, where it’s traditionally used to reduce the frequency of colds and flu.
-It also supports resistance to minor infections.
+It’s also traditionally taken in TCM to enhance immune defences.

 2. Relieve cold and flu symptoms